See how to use and navigate the Email Marketing editor to create or adjust the content of your first email campaign.

 - How to start creating an email from scratch

-- Understand the template layout
+- How to navigate he template layout

 - How to use the email editor

-- Appearance section
+- How to navigate the Appearance section

-- Content Menu section
+- How to use the Content Menu section

 - How to use the editing area